KamilSJaron/smudgeplot/README.md

                         21]
 ```

-The smudgeplot uses coloration on a squared scale.
+The smudgeplot uses coloration on a log scale.
 The legend indicates approximate kmer pairs per tile densities.
 Note that a single polymorphism generates multiple heterozygous kmers.
 As such, the reported numbers do not directly correspond to the number of variants.
 Instead, the actual number is approximately 1/k times the reported numbers, where k is the kmer size.
 It's important to note that this process does not exhaustively attempt to find all of the heterozygous kmers from the genome.
 Instead, only a sufficient sample is obtained in order to identify relative genome structure.
 You can also report the minimal number of loci that are heterozygous if the inference is correct.

 ### GenomeScope for estimation of L/U